Caprock Canyons State Park and Trailway

 Caprock Canyons State Park and Trailway is a Texas state park located along the eastern edge of the Llano Estacado in Briscoe County, Texas, United States, approximately 100 mi southeast of Amarillo.
-The state park opened in 1982 and is 15314 acre in size, making it the third-largest state park in Texas.
+The state park opened in 1982 and is 15314 acre in size, making it the sixth-largest state park in Texas.

 Recreation

 In 1993, a hiking, biking, and equestrian rail trail opened that stretches through the park through Floyd, Briscoe, and Hall counties.
 The trailway was created after the Texas Parks and Wildlife Department acquired 64.25 mi of right-of-way from the abandoned Fort Worth and Denver Railroad's lines between Estelline and South Plains.
 A unique feature is the 528 ft Clarity Railroad Tunnel.

 Climate

 The park is located in West Texas and has a semi-arid climate.
 The average January minimum temperature is 19 F and the average July maximum is 91 F. The park receives 20.4 in of precipitation annually.